 Without black jeans, the world would be a much duller and conformist place dwell.
-Imagine The Velvet Underground without black denim.
-It’s impossible, doesn’t work that way.
+Pick any genre of music and imagine it without black denim.
+It’s virtually impossible and it just doesn’t work.
 In the 50’s Levi Strauss & Co. decided that they needed to update their 1837 classic in some way.
 They needed a poster boy.
 When they found him, he was very reluctant.